 It might seem fun in the moment, but your flirty pics may be searchable by anyone on the planet for years to come.
 You can't control what other people post online, or where they choose to send or post your dirty pictures.

 If you're sending pics online to a complete stranger, thinking they will never find out who you really are, or where you live, think again.
 Even though you may be disguising facts about your name, age, location, etc., it's easy for online predators to find out who and where you are.

-Legally, the consequences can be drastic.
+4. Legally, the consequences could be drastic

-It may be very tempting to give in to a bf/gf's request for you to sext them.
+It may be very tempting to give into a bf/gf's request for you to sext them.
 But, whatever you do, don't give in to their pressure.
 Almost half the people who sext, say they do it because of pressure from other people.